 The main city of Tamil Nadu is the metropolis of Chennai.
 Busy, bustling and typically Indian, Chennai was the first place I visited in India and was a great introduction to the country.
 Explore the colonial palaces and colourful temples of the city centre, or chill out in the sea breezes on Marina Beach.
 Chennai’s international airport has direct flights to many overseas locations, so it’s a great place to start and end your stay in Tamil Nadu.
+The city also has great rail links from all over India.

 India’s south is arguably one of the most spiritual parts of this great country.
 The temples are spectacular, whether you are exploring the ancient ruins of Mahabalipuram, the Brihadisvara Temple in Thanjavur, or the star of the show, the incredible Sri Meenakshi temple of Madurai.
 Hinduism rules the day in the deep south, and the temples swirl with colour, incense and elephants.
 It’s impossible to visit Tamil Nadu and not be seduced by their beauty, whatever your religion.